Risk Management

 (1) Information leaks

 The Group acquires much personal information including not only information on officers and employees, but also information on senders and recipients and information on the personnel responsible in client companies in the course of business operations.
 Furthermore, there are cases in which the Group holds business secrets of client companies in its services aimed at corporate clients.
-To protect these secrets, in addition to password management and access restrictions related to data, and ensuring the management of locks related to hard copies for the protection of such confidential information, the Group endeavors to ensure the strict management of information such as continuously raising employees' awareness through information security training.
-Furthermore, in addition to strengthening information security measures such as taking steps to address access to and from the Internet in case of external cyber attacks from outside, —including ransomware attacks, which have seen a recent global surge—the Group is engaged in enhancing information security measures such as establishing SGH-CSIRT (SG Holdings Computer Security Incident Response Team) as a dedicated organization for responding to cyber attacks within the Group and joining the Nippon CSIRT Association.
-However, leakage or loss of information due to system trouble, unauthorized access, an intentional act or negligence on the part of a Group employee, unauthorized access due to an event such as a cyber attack, or a computer virus, etc. infection or the like may lead to lowering social confidence in the Group, and the occurrence of additional expenses required for claims for compensation for damages and information security measures may have an impact on the Group's business, financial position and operating results.
+To protect these secrets, in addition to password management and access restrictions related to data, and ensuring the management of locks related to hard copies for the protection of such confidential information, the Group endeavors to ensure the strict management of information such as continuously raising awareness of all employees, including management, through information security training and drills.
+However, leakage or loss of information due to system trouble, unauthorized access, an intentional act or negligence on the part of a Group employee, unauthorized access due to an event such as a cyberattack, or a computer virus, etc. infection or the like may lead to lowering social confidence in the Group, and the occurrence of additional expenses required for claims for compensation for damages and information security measures may have an impact on the Group's business, financial position and operating results.

 (2) System trouble